denisgulev/gitops-playground/README.md

 - <strike>**Implement CI/CD Pipelines for Frontend and Backend**</strike> - **DONE**
   - Automate frontend deployments (S3 + CloudFront invalidation) using GitHub Actions.
   - Automate backend EC2 updates and infrastructure changes via GitHub Actions.

+    - I’ve split the infrastructure from the backend service (Flask app):

+      1. The infrastructure code lives in the *backend/infra/* folder.
+Any PRs to the *main* branch that touch files in this folder will trigger the *terraform-plan-backend.yml* workflow.
+This kicks off a *terraform plan* process, and if that goes well, you can run *terraform apply* by adding the *ready-for-tf-apply* label to the PR.

+      2. The backend service runs in Docker.
+Whenever changes are made in the *backend/app* folder and a tag is pushed, the *docker-build-push.yml* workflow runs, building a Docker image and pushing it to Docker Hub.

+  - (TODO) automate the deployment of docker image inside EC2 instance

 - **Add Monitoring, Logging, and Alerts**
   - Enable detailed **CloudWatch Logs** for backend (Nginx, Gunicorn, Flask).